• Skip to main content

 A Flat-Fee Financial Advisor

-$9,600 per year, per client relationship
+$9,950 per year, per household

 Summary: Birchwood is a flat-fee financial advisor that assesses a fixed, flat, and completely transparent fee that does not change based on your assets under management.
+Fees range from $1,000 - $7,500 per quarter and are agreed to at the beginning of the client relationship.
+Our most common fee is currently $9,950.

 Portfolio Comparison